sauzzon/Visualization/README.md

-Visualization of different data structure algorithms using SFML C++ as a part of our project in Data Structure and Algorithm
+Visualization of different data structure algorithms using QT C++ as a part of our project in Data Structure and Algorithm
 Contributors:
 Saujan Tiwari
 Sandeep Acharya